The Role of Decoherence in Quantum Mechanics

 In this connection, one also says that decoherence induces ‘effective superselection rules’.
 The concept of a (strict) superselection rule means that there are some observables—called classical in technical terminology—that commute with all observables (for a review, see Wightman (1995)).
 Intuitively, these observables are infinitely robust, since no possible interaction can disturb them (at least as long as the interaction Hamiltonian is considered to be an observable).
 By an effective superselection rule one means, analogously, that certain observables (e.g. chirality) will not be disturbed by the interactions that actually take place.

 Interaction potentials are functions of position, so the preferred states will tend to be related to position.
 In the case of the chiral molecule, the left- and right-handed states are indeed characterised by different spatial configurations of the atoms in the molecule.
 In the case of the harmonic oscillator, one should think of the environment coupling to (‘measuring’) approximate eigenstates of position, or rather approximate joint eigenstates of position and momentum (since information about the time of flight is also recorded in the environment), thus leading to coherent states being preferred.
-(Rough intuitions should suffice here; see also the entries on quantum mechanics and measurement in quantum theory.)
+(Rough intuitions should suffice here; see also the entries on quantum mechanics and the section on the measurement problem in the entry on philosophical issues in quantum theory.)

 The resulting localisation can be on a very short length scale, i.e. the characteristic length above which coherence is dispersed (‘coherence length’) can be very short.
 A speck of dust of radius a = 10-5cm floating in the air will have interference suppressed between (position) components with a width of 10-13cm.
 Even more strikingly, the time scales for this process are minute.
 This coherence length is reached after a microsecond of exposure to air, and suppression of interference on a length scale of 10-12cm is achieved already after a nanosecond.